Consumer Adoption of Disruptive Technologies

 Much has been made about the different spending patterns of the Millennial generation versus older cohorts, particularly their affinity for technology.
 These unique preferences are apparent in our survey, as Millennials frequently indicated higher adoption, greater interest, and more comfort in new technologies than the next largest population group in the US, the Baby Boomers.

 While we frequently discuss new technologies like electric vehicles, smart devices, and FinTech, we are still early in their adoption cycle.
-Consumers are fickle and habit-forming, making it difficult for new technologies to replace old guard.
+Consumers are fickle and habit-forming, making it difficult for new technologies to replace the old guard.
 Yet despite these challenges, many of these innovations are starting to gain a foothold, driven by the consumption habits of the Millennial generation.
 As technology continues to progress and Millennial spending power increases, we believe that many of these disruptions will achieve widespread adoption.